rvanmarkus/modx-laravel-models/README.md

 [Laravel](http://laravel.com) 5 Eloquent Database models to interact with [MODX](http://modx.com) database.

-> This package helps you building Laravel applications that queries MODX pages/content and template variables.
+> This package helps you build Laravel applications that queries MODX pages/content and template variables.
 Use all the modern and beautiful features of the Laravel framework and give your users the ease of the MODX CMS.

 ## Installation